 Jerry Jones To Reimburse NFL More Than $2M In Fees Relating To Ezekiel Elliott Case, Goodell Extension

-Jerry Jones is set to pay the NFL more than $2 million.
+Jerry Jones is set to pay back the NFL more than $2 million.

 Jerry Jones NFL reimbursement news

-Jones attend a meeting in front of Goodell and the league’s finance committee Monday in West Palm Beach, Florida.
+Jones attended a meeting in front of Goodell and the league’s finance committee Monday in West Palm Beach, Florida.